Marmaladepen/liberty-amazon-donator/README.md

 If you'd prefer to give a particular organization more (or less) chances of a getting a share of your purchases, then you can increase (or decrease) its assigned probability to any value between 0% (will never be picked) and 100% (will always be picked).

+## Installation

+Go to https://chrome.google.com/webstore/detail/liberty-amazon-donator/dnkigobamijpppfknldplodbjkedjkab with your Chrome browser.
+Go to the Options page in [Chrome Settings](chrome://extensions/) to change settings.

 ## Implementation